 As the year progresses it is normal for students to move more towards becoming independent.
-Your student may not communicate with you as often as they used to, and may become more confident with making their own decisions things pertaining to their social lives, academics, etc. During this time offer your support and guidance, but allow them the chance to make their own decisions.
-Sometimes parents and families may not hear from their students for a period of time, almost always because they are busy with their studies and keeping up with their busy lives.
+Your student may not communicate with you as often as they used to, and may become more confident with making their own decisions things pertaining to their social lives, academics, etc. During this time offer your support and guidance but allow them the chance to make their own decisions.
+Sometimes parents and families may not hear from their students for a period, almost always because they are busy with their studies and keeping up with their busy lives.
 If you are having trouble connecting with your student and are concerned, please contact Security Services (416-650-8000) and they can assist in contacting your student to have them contact you.
 Due to confidentiality reasons, Residence Life Staff are not able to disclose any information about the whereabouts of your student, regardless of age.

 Learning to Live as an Adult